 The recipient receives a plaque and funding in the amount of $2,250, to be transferred to a department fund for use by the faculty awardee.

 The award is open to Graduate Faculty members who mentor graduate students.

 Only one nomination may be submitted by a department.
-The nominator shall submit a completed nomination form, the nominee's vitae, position description, and three letters of support.
+The nominator shall submit a completed nomination form (found at the bottom of the page), the nominee's vitae, position description, and three letters of support.
 Additional information submitted with the nomination will not be considered.

-One original and 6 double-sided copies of each nomination for the Graduate School's Excellence in Graduate Mentoring Award must be received by April 12, 2013.
-Send nominations to: Excellence in Graduate Mentoring Award Committee, c/o Graduate School, 300 Kerr Administration.
+Email the nomination packet in PDF format to [email protected], Attn: Excellence in Graduate Mentoring Award Committee.
 Nominations will be reviewed by the Faculty Graduate Mentoring Award Committee.
 Award selection will be made on the basis of the information submitted.